parasyte/onlyargs/README.md

 ### Convenience

 Argument parsing is dead simple (assuming your preferred DSL is opinionated and no-nonsense).
-There is no reason overcomplicating it by supporting multiple forms like `--argument 123` and `--argument=123` or `-a 123` and `-a123`.
-Just pick one!
+There is no reason to overcomplicate it by supporting multiple forms like `--argument 123` and `--argument=123` or `-a 123` and `-a123`. _Just pick one!_

 The provided examples use the former in both cases: `--argument 123` and `-a 123` are accepted for arguments with a value.
 Supporting both long and short argument names is just a pattern!